matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 media.

 ## Security considerations
 There may be DoS risks in creating lots of media IDs.
+Especially if those media IDs are then sent to rooms, but not given any content, the proposed stalling method could cause a lot of open HTTP connections.

 [#1885]: https://github.com/matrix-org/matrix-doc/issues/1885
 [MXC format]: https://matrix.org/docs/spec/client_server/latest#matrix-content-mxc-uris